 It isn't clear what causes a meningioma.
 Radiation therapy, female hormones, and genetics may play a role.
 In most cases, the condition is non-cancerous.
 Symptoms depend on the size of the tumour, changes in vision, headaches, hearing loss, and seizures.
 A small, slow-growing meningioma that isn't causing signs or symptoms may not require treatment.
 When required, treatment might involve surgery or radiation.
 Surgery to treat a meningioma is a complex procedure that is not without certain risks and complications.
 These are very vascular tumours, there can be considerable blood loss during surgery.
 They can invade important structures, making them difficult to excise completely.
 It is then wiser to leave some tumour behind and follow their growth by MRI.

 Dural venous sinuses are a group of sinuses or blood channels that drains venous blood circulating from the cranial cavity.
 The dural venous sinuses lie between the periosteal and meningeal layers of the dura mater.
 They are best thought of as collecting pools of blood, which drain the central nervous system, the face, and the scalp.
 All the dural venous sinuses ultimately drain into the internal jugular vein and then to the heart.
 Since meningiomas arise from the dura mater, sometimes the tumour can invade these dural sinuses making total tumour excision difficult.

 Surgical treatment of meningiomas next to venous sinuses is difficult because of their irregular growth patterns and infiltration into the venous sinuses, making gross total resection impossible in some patients.
 Radical resection of meningiomas invading the major dural sinuses remains controversial.

-Visual loss is the very common presenting symptom in these tumours, since they are situated just above the optic nerve.
+Visual loss is a very common presenting symptom in these tumours, since they are situated just above the optic nerve.
 The characteristic onset usually occurs with unilateral failure of vision loss associated with primary optic atrophy.
 In some patients, loss of vision may extend to the opposite eye.
 Visual field defects in the form of concentric narrowing of the visual field, central scotoma, and temporal hemianopsia can be seen in patients; however, the extent depends on the degree of the involvement of the chiasm and the optic nerves.
-Headache is another most common symptom in these tumors, generally over the orbital or retroorbital field.
+Headache is another most common symptom in these tumours, generally over the orbital or retroorbital field.

-Clinoidal meningiomas remain a challenging pathology because of their intimate relationship to vital neurovascular structures, like optic nerves, internal carotid artery, to name a few.
+Clinoidal meningiomas remain a challenging pathology because of their intimate relationship to vital neurovascular structures, like optic nerves, and internal carotid artery, to name a few.

 Petroclival meningiomas are regarded as probably the most difficult tumour to be treated by microsurgery.
-Frequent tight brain stem adherence as well as encasement of the basilar artery, its perforators and cranial nerves adds to the sometimes extreme difficulties of surgical tumor removal.
+Frequent tight brain stem adherence as well as encasement of the basilar artery, its perforators and cranial nerves adds to the sometimes extreme difficulties of surgical tumour removal.

 Large petroclival meningioma

-CT scan after surgery /Partial tumour removal during surgery
+Partial tumour removal during surgery

-CT scan after surgery
+CT Scan-After surgery